1992 Los Angeles riots: Korean Americans

 Many Korean Americans in Los Angeles refer to the event as 'Sa-I-Gu', meaning "four-two-nine" in the Korean language (4.29), in reference to April 29, 1992, which was the day the riots started.
 Over 2,300 mom-and-pop shops run by Korean business owners were damaged through ransacking and looting during the riots, sustaining close to $400 million in damages.

 During the riots, Korean Americans received very little aid or protection from police authorities, due to their low social status and language barriers.
 Many Koreans rushed to Koreatown after Korean-language radio stations called for volunteers to guard against rioters.
+Many of the volunteers that helped defend the Korean stores were from an organization called LA Korean Youth Task Force and they went to protect these stores because there were no adult males in those families that could do it.
 Many were armed, with a variety of improvised weapons, handguns, shotguns, and semi-automatic rifles.

 Television coverage of two Korean merchants firing pistols repeatedly at roving looters was widely seen and controversial.
 The New York Times said: "that the image seemed to speak of race war, and of vigilantes taking the law into their own hands."
 One of the merchants, David Joo, said, "I want to make it clear that we didn't open fire first.
 At that time, four police cars were there.
 Somebody started to shoot at us.
 The LAPD ran away in half a second.
 I never saw such a fast escape.
 I was pretty disappointed."
 Carl Rhyu, also a participant in the Koreans' armed response, said, "If it was your own business and your own property, would you be willing to trust it to someone else?
 We are glad the National Guard is here.
 They're good backup.
 But when our shops were burning we called the police every five minutes; no response."
 At a shopping center several miles north of Koreatown, Jay Rhee, who said he and others fired five hundred shots into the ground and air, said, "We have lost our faith in the police.
 Where were you when we needed you?"
 Despite Koreatown's relative geographical isolation from South Central Los Angeles, it was the most severely damaged in the riots.

 The riots have been considered a major turning point in the development of a distinct Korean American identity and community.
 Korean Americans responded in various ways, including the development of new ethnic agendas and organization and increased political activism.